ChaiyasitZ/my-project/README.md

 - Complete React frontend with modern UI
 - Backend API with all endpoints
 - Database schema and connection
-- AI integration with OpenRouter
+- Local AI integration with Ollama
 - SSH service for device connections
 - Device management (CRUD operations)
 - Configuration generation and history